 Susebron frowned, looking at her.

 “I know,” she said.
 “It seems silly to you, I’ll bet.
 But. . .well, we know he’s there.
 Or, I guess that some people do.
 My sister, Vivenna, she knows a lot more about this than I do.
 Yet, I’ve always believed.
 When I see something beautiful in nature--when I look at the mountains, with their wildflowers growing in patterns that are somehow more right than a man could have planted--I know.
 Beauty is real.
-That’s what reminds me of Austre.

-“Plus, we’ve got the Returned--including the First Returned, Vo.
+That’s what reminds me of Austre Plus, we’ve got the Returned--including the First Returned, Vo.
 He had the Five Visions before he died, and they must have come from somewhere.”

 But, you don’t believe in worshiping the Returned?